Pan-Seared Scallops with Southwestern Rice Salad

 - 1 pound dry scallops (about 16)

-- 1. Squeeze juice from half the lime into a large bowl; add 1 teaspoon olive oil, 1/2 teaspoon chili powder, and 1/4 teaspoon salt; stir well with a whisk.
-Add beans, corn, tomato, scallions, and cilantro; toss gently to combine.
+- 1. Squeeze juice from half the lime into a large bowl; add 1 teaspoon olive oil, 1/2 teaspoon chili powder and 1/4 teaspoon of salt; stir well with a whisk.
+Add beans, corn, tomatoes, scallions, and cilantro; toss gently to combine.
 Stir in cooked rice, and toss until thoroughly combined.
-Cover loosely, and keep warm.
+Cover loosely and keep warm while preparing scallops.

-- 2. Combine remaining 1 teaspoon olive oil, remaining 1/2 teaspoon chili powder, and remaining 1/4 teaspoon salt in a large bowl.
-Pat scallops dry with a paper towel, and add to oil mixture, tossing until thoroughly coated.
-Squeeze 2 teaspoons juice from remaining lime half into a small bowl, and set aside.
+- 2. Combine remaining 1 teaspoon olive oil, 1/2 teaspoon chili powder, and 1/4 teaspoon salt in a large bowl.
+Pat scallops dry with a paper towel, and toss in the oil mixture until thoroughly coated.
+Squeeze 2 teaspoons juice from remaining lime half and set aside.

 - 3. Heat a large nonstick skillet over medium-high heat.
-Arrange scallops in pan, flat sides down (make sure they aren't touching or they will steam, not sear properly).
-Cook 23 minutes on each side until lightly browned and opaque in the center.
-Drizzle scallops with reserved lime juice, and toss gently to coat.
-Divide rice mixture evenly among 4 serving dishes, and top each serving with 4 scallops.
+Place 1 scallop in center of pan.
+When scallop sizzles, arrange remaining scallops in pan, flat sides down (make sure they arenï¿½t touching or they will steam, not sear properly).
+Cook 2 to 3 minutes on each side until lightly browned and opaque in the center.
+Drizzle scallops with lime juice, and toss gently to coat.
+Divide salad into 4 servings and top with 4 scallops each.
 Serve immediately.

 Only you will be able to view, print, and edit this note.Add Note